dl-solarity/hardhat-zkit/README.md

 - **`getCircuit(<fullCircuitName|circuitName>) -> zkit`**

-The method accepts the name of the `main` component of the circuit, the object of which should be created.
-Returns the instanciated zkit object.
+The method accepts the name of the `main` component of the circuit and returns the instanciated zkit object pointing to that circuit.

+> [!NOTE]
+> Please note that the [`zktype`](https://github.com/dl-solarity/zktype) typed wrapper object gets actually returned which enables full TypeScript typization.

 In case there are conflicts between circuit file names and `main` component names, you should use the `fullCircuitName`, which has the following form: `circuitSourceName:circuitName`.